acouette/smoothit/README.md

 # smoothit
 Simple library to smoothly scroll to anchor

-### Usage
-import smoothit.js in your html file

-The library will change the anchor tags behaviour.
+Will change the anchor tags behaviour.

 As an example, clicking on
 ```html